Adolescent and Young Adult (AYA) Cancer Program

 Research shows that, for certain kinds of cancer, teens and young adults have much better results when they are treated at a pediatric hospital like Children’s.
 Even compared with teens and young adults who have the same treatment plan (protocol) but who go to an adult hospital, those who go to a pediatric hospital have better results (outcomes).

-In fact, Seattle Children’s has better outcomes than the national average, especially for patients with certain kinds of leukemia or sarcoma.
+In fact, Seattle Children’s has better outcomes than the national average, especially for patients with certain kinds of leukemia or brain tumors.

 Seattle Children’s is the first hospital in the country to open an inpatient unit dedicated to teens and young adults with cancer.
 The 16-bed unit occupies the entire top level of the Forest zone, providing an age-friendly environment and peer support.
 This level also includes access to a physical therapy gym and a future outdoor terrace.